To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 We invite applications from anyone, regardless of citizenship, academic discipline, or academic status.
 Preference will be given to (1) those whose research will take advantage of resources that are uniquely available at NYAM, and (2) individuals in the early stages of their careers.

 Please read the instructions to assist you in completing the application form.
-Questions regarding the instructions or the application for fellowships in The New York Academy of Medicine's Library should be directed to 212-822-7313 or email@example.com.
+Questions regarding the instructions or the application for fellowships in the NYAM Center for the History of Medicine and Public Health should be directed to 212-822-7313 or firstname.lastname@example.org.
+Because visual materials are sometimes difficult to access through the Library's online catalog, applicants are encouraged to call or email for more information about the collections.

 Electronic submissions are preferred: